-- (iii) proposed programme for value addition, where applicable; - (iv) the proposed marketing arrangements for the sale of the mineral production; and - (v) any other matter as may be prescribed by regulations.

-(4) The applicant shall show written proof that he or she has obtained surface rights from the registered owner, customary owner, lawful occupant or bonafide occupant of the area the applicant intends to mine.
+- (i) the likely effects of the proposed mining operations on the environment and on the local population and proposals for mitigation and compensation measures; - (ii) any particular health or other risks involved in the proposed mining operations, particularly radioactive minerals, and proposals for their mitigation or elimination: - (iii) proposed programme for value addition, where applicable; - (iv) the proposed marketing arrangements for the sale of minerals produced; and - (v) any other matter as may be prescribed by regulations. - (4) The applicant shall show written proof that he or she has obtained surface rights from the registered owner, customary owner, lawful occupant or bonafide occupant of the area the applicant intends to mine.

-77. Grant of medium scale mining licence
+76. Grant of medium scale mining licence

-(1) Upon receipt of an application for a medium scale mining license under section 76, the Mining Cadastre Department shall review and make recommendations for grant or rejection of the application to the Director.

-(2) The Director may, upon receipt of the recommendations of the Mining Cadastre Department under subsection (1)-

-- (a) grant the medium scale mining licence applied for on such terms and conditions as the Director may determine; or - (b) refuse to grant the medium scale mining licence.
+- (1) Upon receipt of an application for a medium scale mining licence under section 74, the Mining Cadastre Department shall review and make recommendations for grant or rejection of the application to the Minister. - (2) The Minister may, upon receipt of the recommendations of the Mining Cadastre Department under subsection (1)- - (a) grant the medium scale mining licence applied for on such terms and conditions as the Minister may determine; or - (b) refuse to grant the medium scale mining licence.

-(3) Where the Director refuses to grant the medium scale mining licence, he or she shall inform the applicant, in writing, reasons for the refusal.

-(4) The Director shall, before refusing to grant a medium scale mining licence to an applicant-

-(a) give to the applicant notice of the grounds of his or her intended refusal;

-- (b) in such notice, require the applicant to correct or remedy within the time specified in the notice any defect or omission which forms the basis of the grounds for the intended refusal; and - (c) shall only refuse to grant the licence where the applicant fails to correct or remedy such defect or omission within the time referred to under paragraph (b).
+- (3) Where the Minister refuses to grant the medium scale mining licence, he or she shall inform the applicant, in writing, stating reasons for the refusal. - (4) The Minister shall, before refusing to grant a medium scale mining licence to an applicant- - (a) give to the applicant notice of the grounds of his or her intended refusal; - (b) in such notice, require the applicant to correct or remedy within the time specified in the notice any defect or omission which forms the basis of the grounds for the intended refusal; and - (c) shall only refuse to grant the licence where the applicant fails to correct or remedy such defect or omission within the time referred to under paragraph (b).

-78. Restrictions on grant of medium scale mining licence
+77. Restrictions on grant of medium scale mining licence

-(1) A medium scale mining licence shall not be granted over an area of land which is the subject of a large scale mining licence, a retention licence unless the applicant is the holder of the retention licence, a small scale mining licence or an artisanal mining licence.

-(2) Where an area of land is subject to a medium scale mining licence, no other medium scale mining licence shall be granted in respect of that area.

-(3) A medium scale mining licence shall not be granted to an applicant unless the Director is satisfied that-
+- (1) A medium scale mining licence shall not be granted over an area of land in or which is, an exploration area, a retention area or a mining area unless the applicant is the holder of an exploration licence, a retention licence, an artisanal mining licence, a small scale mining licence or large scale mining licence, as the case may be, in respect of that area. - (2) Where an area of land is subject to a medium scale mining licence, no other medium scale mining licence shall be granted in respect of that area. - (3) A medium scale mining licence shall not be granted to an applicant unless the Minister is satisfied that- - (a) the applicant has adequate financial resources, technical competence and experience to carry out effective mining operations;

-- (a) the applicant has adequate financial resources, technical competence and experience to carry out effective mining operations; - (b) the programme of proposed medium scale mining operations is adequate for the period of the licence; - (c) the applicant's proposal for medium scale mining operations has provided for the employment and training of Ugandan citizens and purchase of goods and services available in Uganda; - (d) the applicant is able and willing to comply with the terms and conditions of the medium scale mining licence;

-- (e) the minerals to which the proposed medium scale mining licence relate exist in the proposed exploration area; and - (f) the applicant is not in default.

-(4) The Director may, in granting or renewing a medium scale mining licence. include a condition that the Director may withdraw or cause to be relinquished small portions of the licence area covering land that has been earmarked by Government for a public infrastructure project, at no cost to Government.
+- (b) the programme of proposed medium scale mining operations is adequate for the duration of the licence; - (c) the applicant's proposal for medium scale mining operations has provided for the employment and training of Ugandan citizens and purchase of goods and services available in Uganda; - (d) the applicant is able and willing to comply with the terms and conditions of the medium scale mining licence; - (e) the minerals to which the proposed medium scale mining licence relate exist in the proposed exploration area; and - (f) the applicant is not in default. - (4) The Minister may, in granting or renewing a medium scale mining licence, include a condition that the Minister may withdraw or cause to be relinquished portions of the licence area covering land that has been earmarked by Government for a public infrastructure project, at no cost to Government.